bm98/FS20_HudBar/ReadMe.txt

 github@mail.burri-web.org

 Changelog:
+V 0.42-B38
+- Fix KML Number formatting when the locale decimal separator is not a point (#4)

 V 0.41-B37
 - Add Available Aircraft Reference Speeds as tooltip to the IAS label
 - Add Divider/Separator Mark for item lists